How Long Do Semi-Truck Accident Cases Last?

 If you are involved in an accident with a semi-truck, you could experience significant damages in the months to come.
 Due to the sheer size and weight of these vehicles, you may suffer from serious injuries in these accidents, as well as extensive damage to your car and belongings.

-You can claim damages for your losses through an insurance claim or personal injury lawsuit, but these cases can take anywhere from a few months to a few years to conclude.
+You can claim damages for your losses through an insurance claim or personal injury lawsuit in Bakersfield, but these cases can take anywhere from a few months to a few years to conclude.
 Because of how severe and complicated semi-truck accidents can be, they can sometimes take longer to settle than the average car accident claim.

 What Factors Can Lengthen My Semi-Truck Accident Case?